czbiohub-sf/cerebra/README.md

         1) remove germline variants from samples of interest
         2) count the total number of variants in a given sample, on a per-gene basis
-        3) report peptide-level variants for each sample
+        3) report protein variants for each sample

 `cerebra` gets its name from the eponymous X-men [character](https://en.wikipedia.org/wiki/Cerebra), who had the ability to detect mutant individuals among the general public.

-If you're working with tumor data, it might be a good idea to limit the variant search space to only known cancer variants.
+If you're working with tumor data, it might be a good idea to limit the variant search space to only known, and potentially actionable, cancer variants.
 Therefore `cerebra` implements an optional method for restricting to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.

 This tool was developed for, but is certainly not limited to, single-cell RNA sequencing data.